Drug information provided by: Merative, Micromedex®

 Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Female patients should use effective birth control during treatment with this medicine and for at least 1 month after the last dose.
 Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 1 month after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine may cause diarrhea, and in some cases it can be severe.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues, or gets worse, check with your doctor.

 Serious skin reactions, including drug reaction with eosinophilia and systemic symptoms (DRESS) and toxic epidermal necrolysis can occur with this medicine.
 Check with your doctor right away if you have black, tarry stools, blistering, peeling, loosening of skin, chest pain, chills, cough, fever, joint or muscle pain, painful or difficult urination, red irritated eyes, red skin lesions, often with a purple center, sore throat, sores, ulcers, or white spots on the lips or in the mouth, swollen glands, trouble breathing, unusual bleeding, bruising, tiredness, or weakness with this medicine.

 Tell your doctor right away if you have a cough, trouble breathing, chest tightness, or any type of breathing problem with this medicine.
 These could be symptoms of a serious lung problem called pneumonitis.